-A trip across the Kokonoe Yume Grand Suspension Bridge offers panoramic views of the Kuju Mountain Range as well as the stunning Shindo no taki and Medaki waterfalls below.
+A trip across the Kokonoe Yume Otsurihashi Bridge offers panoramic views of the Kuju Mountain Range as well as the stunning Shindo no taki and Medaki waterfalls below.
 You may even see denizens of Narukogawa Keikoku forest, including birds of prey.
 The bridge is most popular in the fall when the changes of the leaves in the forest turn the area into a beautiful sea of red, orange and yellow foliage.

 Set out on the cedar boardwalks across the area, designed to protect the delicate ecosystem, for the chance to see rare plants, flowers and insects, or learn about the area from the comfort of the highly informative and interactive Chojabaru Visitor Center.